NicSutcliffe/lab-aws-gwlb-vmseries/README.md

 - When complete, you will see a list of outputs. **Copy these locally so you can reference them in later steps**

-- If you do get an error, first try to run `terraform apply` again to finish update of any pending resources.
+- If you do get an error, first try to run `terraform apply` again to finish updating of any pending resources.
 Notify lab instructor if there are still issues.

 > &#8505; You can also come back to this directory in CloudShell later and run `terraform output` to view this information

 ## 3.12.
 Inspect deployed resources